Smart-Grid power market solutions provider Arcus Power Corp. Secures $11 Million in Series A Funding

 Longbow Capital's Investment Opens Door to New Opportunities

-CALGARY, AB, March 29, 2022 /PRNewswire/ - Arcus Power Corp. today announced Series A funding of $11 Million (CDN).
+CALGARY, AB, March 29, 2022 /CNW/ - Arcus Power Corp. today announced Series A funding of $11 Million (CDN).
 This round of funding was led by Longbow Capital Inc.

 Arcus applies domain expertise to augment AI models for dynamic energy and emission cost management.
 Over the past five years, Arcus Power has successfully modelled Canada's deregulated electricity markets, establishing an impressive track record of accuracy and an ability to widely communicate its insights through software to a diverse range of customers.
 Complemented with strong customer service, Arcus, along with our established business partners, is proud to support power consumers across North America.